MystenLabs/sui/doc/src/explore/tutorials.md

 ---
-title: An end-to-end tutorial of playing TicTacToe on Sui
+title: End-to-End Tutorial: Set Up and Play TicTacToe on Sui
 ---

-In this tutorial, we demonstrate an end-to-end process of starting a Sui network locally, connecting to it through our demo wallet app, publishing a TicTacToe game on Sui, and playing it to the end.
+In this tutorial, we demonstrate the end-to-end process for starting a Sui network locally, connecting to it through our [wallet](../build/wallet.md) app, publishing a TicTacToe game on Sui, and playing it to the end.

-## Setup
+## Set up

 1. [Install Sui binaries](../build/install.md) and clone the repository as described in the installation instructions as this tutorial assumes